jonwashburn/riemann/ROUTE_B_GREEN_BUILD_PLAN.md

 ## Risk mitigation and alternates

+- Keep Stage 1 green by gating Route B updates behind the scoped CI target until `Determinant.lean` and `Det2Outer.lean` both build locally.
+- If duplicate/remnant definitions remain in `BoundaryWedgeProof.lean`, move them into `RS/sealed/` so they cannot break the main build path.
 - If uniform-convergence packaging becomes heavy, fall back to a boundary-only version:
   - Express `det₂(boundary t)` as the limit of continuous partial products (finite products over primes ≤ N).
   - Prove uniform convergence on compact `t`-intervals using the existing prime-sum bounds.
-  - Conclude continuity via `TendstoUniformlyOn.compact → continuousLimit`, avoiding global measurability lemmas.
+  - Conclude continuity via `TendstoUniformlyOn.compact → continuousLimit`, still keeping the rewrite helper lemmas local to the boundary proof.
 - If `RouteB_Final` strains imports, move tiny façade lemmas to AF and keep Route B very thin.

 ## Acceptance criteria